zubair-kamboh/portfolio-main/README.md

 ## Built With

-My personal portfolio <a href="http://www.zubairkamboh.com" target="_blank">zubairkamboh.com</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio website which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

 - React.js
-- Node.js
-- Express.js
+- React bootstrap
 - CSS3
-- VsCode
-- Vercel
+- Firebase

 ## Features